The Adirondacks High Peaks: FAQ & General Information

 Q: How do I know if I'm in the High Peaks Wilderness Area?

-A: There will be brown and yellow signs to let you when you've entered the NYS Department of Environmental Conservation's (DEC) public lands in the High Peaks Wilderness.
+A: There will be brown and yellow signs to let you know when you've entered the NYS Department of Environmental Conservation's (DEC) public lands in the High Peaks Wilderness.
 The boundaries are available to check online.
 You'll also find trail register boxes near major access points, which you should sign in and out of.

 Q: Can I camp in the High Peaks Wilderness Area?